Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 > You can get full code [here](kotlinx-coroutines-javafx/test/guide/example-ui-basic-03.kt)

 Now, if the circle is clicked while countdown is still running, the countdown stops.
-Note, that [Job.cancel] is completely thread-safe and non-blocking.
+Note that [Job.cancel] is completely thread-safe and non-blocking.
 It just signals the coroutine to cancel its job, without waiting for it to actually terminate.
 It can be invoked from anywhere.
 Invoking it on a coroutine that was already cancelled or has completed does nothing.